pietervdvn/MapComplete/Docs/Layers/food.md

-The question is  *If you bring your own container (such as a cooking pot and small pots), is it used to package your order?<br/>*
+The question is  *If you bring your own container (such as a cooking pot and small pots), is it used to package your order?*